about

 Katie Buchanan

-Katie has produced documentaries about the American justice system, unaccompanied child migrants, female rough sleepers, pupil referral units and most recently a Kevin Macdonald feature documentary about the coronavirus pandemic.
-She began her career directing critically acclaimed films such as Grierson nominated 'George Melly's Last Stand' and ratings hit 'Extraordinary Breastfeeding', watched by over 5 million people.
+Katie began her career directing critically acclaimed films such as 'George Melly's Last Stand' following the jazz legend's dying days and ratings hit 'Extraordinary Breastfeeding' watched by over 5 million people.

 Katie Buchanan